Is it legal for an employer to discriminate against me because of my sexual orientation?

 - If the CRD or EEOC finds evidence of discrimination and is not able to reach a settlement between you and the employer, the agency may in rare occasions “prosecute” your case by holding a formal hearing or filing a lawsuit on your behalf.
 If the agency chooses not to prosecute your case, you will receive a “right to sue” notice from the CRD or EEOC.
 (You also can request a right to sue notice at any point in the agency’s investigation process, which will stop the agency’s investigation and enable you to proceed directly with a lawsuit).
 Only after you receive a right to sue letter can you file your own lawsuit in court.

-- If you get a right to sue notice from the CRD, you must file a lawsuit within three years of the date of the notice.
+- If you get a right to sue notice from the CRD, you must file a lawsuit within one year of the date of the notice.
 If you get a right to sue notice from the EEOC, you must file a lawsuit within 90 days of the date of the notice.
 If you do not file a lawsuit within this time limit, you may lose your right to file a lawsuit regarding the discrimination or harassment.

 - If you live in an area with a local anti-discrimination law, you can file a complaint with the local agency, such as the Human Rights Commission in San Francisco, which may investigate and mediate your complaint.

 - If you file a complaint with the Labor Commissioner, and you do not settle the matter with your employer, the Labor Commissioner will make a determination about whether discrimination occurred.
 Before making a determination, the Labor Commissioner may hold a hearing about your complaint; you and your employer each have the right to bring an attorney or other representative with you to the hearing.